Contents

 In classical mechanics, when the impact parameter \(b\) of the photon trajectories is less than \(b_{lim}\), the photon \(p\) impacts the massive object of radius \(R\), and (2.j) with \(u={1\over R}\) gives:

-\(L\) defined above represents for \(\phi=\phi_{impact}\) the impact angle of \(p\) (angle with the plane tangent to the point of impact with the massive object).
+\(L\) defined above represents for \(\varphi=\varphi_{impact}\) the impact angle of \(p\) (angle with the plane tangent to the point of impact with the massive object).

 Contraction of angular directions

-When the radius \(R\) of the massive object is \(R_s\), exact numerical values are found for specific conditions.
+When the radius \(R\) of the massive object is \(R_s\), exact numerical values can be found for specific conditions.

 \(b\) close to \(0\)